Gyu-Seok0/Gyu-Seok0.github.io/_news/announcement2.md

 inline: true
 related_posts: false
 ---
-One paper is accepted by KDD.
+One paper has been accepted to KDD 2024.